PaloAltoNetworks/ansible-pan/README.md

 The 1.0 version of this collection is a straight port of the Ansible Galaxy role v2.4.0.
 If you are using Ansible 2.9 or later and you are using the role, then you can safely use this instead with no change in functionality.
-Just specify the `collections` spec (as mentioned above in the Usage section), remove `PaloAltoNetworks.paloaltonetworks` from the `roles` spec, and you're done!
+Just specify the `collections` spec, remove `PaloAltoNetworks.paloaltonetworks` from the `roles` spec, and you're done!

-Now that the collection is live, no new features will be added to the role.
+Now that the collection is live, **no new features will be added to the role**.
 All active development will take place on the collection moving forwared.
 Users are encouraged to upgrade to Ansible 2.9 and start using the new collection to stay up-to-date with features and bug fixes.